-Get the eye’s bird view of the river you cruise in Tam Coc by climbing your way up to the Hang Mua Peak.
-It perhaps has the most beautiful sceneries you could ever have in Ninh Binh, especially if you come at a perfect time and weather.
+Get the eye’s bird view of the river you cruise in Tam Coc by climbing your way up to Hang Mua Peak.
+It perhaps has the most beautiful scenery you could ever have in Ninh Binh, especially if you come at a perfect time and weather.
 The photos you will see later below will convince you that visiting Hang Mua Peak is really a must thing to do in Ninh Binh.

 Before you reach the spot where your actual climb shall begin, you will arrive at the Lotus Pond and Tiger Cave first.

 The lotus pond has a wooden pathway in the middle where you can walk around and have an unobstructed view of many limestone hills all around you.
-It is another good spot to take photos, I think, at least if the weather is favorable and the lotus are blooming.
+It is another good spot to take photos, I think, at least if the weather is favorable and the lotus is blooming.